 Lean how to grow lots of fruit in small landscape spaces this Sunday, May 2, from 9 a.m. to Noon.
 The objectives of the workshop are to prolong the season-long harvest of tree-ripe fruit from small spaces; to plant multiple trees in a single space; and to keep fruit trees small through proper management.
 The workshop will be held at Doug Taylor’s Residence, 1504 Crestwood (west and north of Eastern and Oakey).
 For more information, contact Bob Morris.

-University of Nevada Cooperative Extension will offer the Nuts and Bolts of Grant Writing on Wednesday, April 14.
+The Nuts and Bolts of Grant Writing will be offered on May 11 and May 27.
 The one-day class session will be held from 9 a.m. to 4 p.m. at the Lifelong Learning Center located at 8050 Paradise Road, Las Vegas, (I-215 and Windmill Lane).

 During the day, non-profit and government organization participants will learn how to: develop a community needs assessment, set goals, write outcome objectives, create a working budget, develop a budget and a budget narrative and much more.
 The class instructor is Pamela Kahn-Van Pelt, grant and resource specialist for Cooperative Extension.
-Click here for more information and to register.
+Click here to register.

 Cooperative Extension’s Master Gardener Orchard in North Las Vegas offers home-grown fruit for purchase.
 The Orchard is open to the public on volunteer days—Tuesday, Thursday and Saturday mornings from 7 a.m. to noon.
 Beginning in May, apricots will be ripe.
 There is also fruit wood available for smoking and grilling at $1 per pound.
 The Orchard offers bee boxes—usually a $5 donation for the basic box.
 For information and directions to the Orchard click here!